stadium-software/howto-date-formatting/README.md

 Lucene has it's [own syntax](https://docs.stadium.software/controls/data-grid-search#dates) to enable date searches and also natively understands dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 How it handles other date formats is not described in the documentation and needs to be evaluated in the context of each specific implementation.

-While Lucene takes time into account when searching and returning data, including time in a date search does not appear possible.
+While Lucene takes time into account for date-specific searches, including time in a date search string does not appear possible.